 John Tanner explains he’s interested in finding the best way to use the Crime Harm Index in operational policing.
 You can read more about the Crime Harm Index on EMPAC news pages, following a recent workshop held at SIPR (Scottish Institute for Police Research) – http://www.empac.org.uk/blog-crime-harm-index-future-dr-laura-kight-supt-dave-hill/:

 Marilyn Barratt, who is enrolled on a Post Graduate programme at Nottingham Trent University, discusses adult vulnerability and the harm caused to older population victims, and her intention to do something to help protect them.
 Marilyn also explains how being an EMPAC Fellow has been an ‘eye opener’ for her; finding new tools that enhance her existing specialist knowledge and skills:

 Dan Whyman, a Chief Inspector with Lincolnshire Police, gives an overview of his research to enhance work with young offenders:

 Jonathan Leach, who is enrolled on a Post Graduate programme at the University of Derby, talks about his research into better engagement with both staff and public:

 Mark Booth, of EMSOU, discusses one the fastest growing risk and threat areas – cybercrime.
-C/C Peter Goodman, national lead for cybercrime, has recently described a ‘changing face of criminality’ within this new digital landscape which carries a Tier 1 Threat to National Security: on the same level as terrorism:
+Cybercrime has been described as ‘changing the face of criminality’ within this new digital landscape which carries a Tier 1 Threat to National Security – putting it on the same level as terrorism: